sofianinho/TIL/docker/2018-08-17-sctp-and-docker-18.06-ce.md

 # client on my machine and VM
 ./example -port 2000 -ip 172.17.0.2
 ```
-- Same conclusions: the pings from the client platform (metal or VM) to the server (container) work, but no SCTP message.
+- Same conclusions: the pings from the client (metal or VM) to the server (container) work, but no SCTP messages.
 - Same from the wireshark capture: you see the pings, but the SCTP messages are only INIT and INIT_ACK

 ### Both in containers, the network is of type bridge